angryelectron/thingspeak-java/README.md

 log4j Appender
 ---
 Use log4j to update ThingSpeak channels.
-Log date, level, and message are 'fields', written as an 'entry'.
+Date, Level, and Message are 'fields', written as an 'entry'.
+Setup a new ThingSpeak channel with these three fields, then pass the channel number and API write-key to the appender.

 Here's how to configure the appender and send a test message (just add your own channelNumber and apiWriteKey):

 ```